Person-Centered Or Client-Centered Therapy: A Psychotherapy Approach To Psychology

 Rogers believed that individuals would be in crisis if they did not have their basic needs met.
 However, if higher-tier needs like belonging were met even though lower-tier needs were not, recovery was possible through the person-centered approach.

 The needs of the patient lead to person-centered therapy.
-For instance, if they need to discuss the past, the therapist will listen and respond in an empathic manner, using a client-centered approach.
+For instance, if they need to discuss the past, the therapist will listen and respond in an empathic manner, using a client-centered approach to create a safe space.
 This method assumes that, based on the patient’s direction, the past issue impedes the individual's ability to deal with the present.

-Person-centered therapy recognizes that for a person to cope with and overcome current obstacles effectively, they should be given a forum to express past pains.
+Person-centered therapy recognizes that for a person to cope with and overcome current obstacles effectively, they should be given a forum to express past pains and feelings.
 When exploring negative past events that cause discomfort, it can sometimes be easier to talk to someone who is not a family or a friend.
-It's not always easy to speak openly with those who know us best because they may not be able to listen with an open mind as a therapist can.
+It's not always easy to speak openly about our feelings with those who know us best because they may not be able to listen with an open mind as a therapist can.

 The person-centered therapist doesn't coerce the client on how to proceed with treatment.
 Instead, the therapist encourages the client to form their insights and make their own decisions based on them.
 The practitioner of Rogerian psychotherapy may employ the use of particular techniques, such as active listening, in their clinical practice.
 This approach takes into account human nature, noting that individuals are more than their set of symptoms, and respects the whole person—physical, emotional, and spiritual—in the process of facilitating positive change and the person's overall well-being.